 Baked Entrees: beef or spinach/mushroom lasagna and any of the below – to serve 4-6 ($20), to serve 6-8 ($25)

 Redeemer Meals to Go - cooks wanted!

-We have included a few recipes below but feel free to make your own favorite or send Ann Strong a recipe you have that freezes well that we can add to the list; just be sure to provide a list of all ingredients and warming instructions.
+We have included a few recipes below but feel free to make your own favorite or send Ann Strong a recipe you have that freezes well that we can add to the list; just be sure to freeze your item and include a list of all ingredients and warming instructions.
+Also include your name so we can thank you for your help!
 Trays that serve 4-6 sell the best.
-Please freeze your dish and label it with the name of the dish, ingredients, warming instructions and your name so we can thank you for your efforts!
-Also, please keep it in your freezer at home until the week of the Bazaar as space in the Redeemer freezers is very limited.
+Also, please keep your items in your freezer at home until the week of the Bazaar as space in the Redeemer freezers is very limited.